leegengyu/vulnhub-box-walkthrough/kioptrix-level-1.md

 ## Enumeration ##
 * We are first greeted with a login page that requires users to specify a set of credentials:
 ![](/screenshots/kioptrix-level-1/loginInitial.jpg)
-* Run `nmap 10.0.2.*`, where we find `10.0.2.12` to be the IP address of the vulnerable machine.
+* Run `nmap -T5 10.0.2.*`, where we find `10.0.2.12` to be the IP address of the vulnerable machine.
 6 services were also discovered, where they are all in an Open state.
 ![](/screenshots/kioptrix-level-1/nmapScan.jpg)
+* Note: This screenshot was updated during a re-visit of the machine.
 * Run `nmap -sC -sV -T5 -p- 10.0.2.12` to enumerate the running services:
 ![](/screenshots/kioptrix-level-1/hostFullScan.jpg)
 * Note: This screenshot was updated during a re-visit of the machine.